maxim-perumal/micrograph/README.md

 ```bash
 pipenv run python main.py
 ```
+### Profiling
-You can also enable profiling by passing the '--profile' argument:
+There currently only is basic profiling available, you can enable it by passing the '--profile' argument:
 ```bash
 pipenv run python main.py --profile
 ```
 This will create a file named output.pstats which you can analyze with tools such as SnakeViz to visualize the profiling data.

+## Have fun!
+Thank you.